God the Father

 Jesus had fulfilled his mission to prepare those whom the Father had called to salvation and were being taught the truth of God concerning the Family and Kingdom of God and their plan for humanity.

 IT IS THE FATHER'S MESSAGE

-The good news that Jesus Christ proclaimed was not his message, he was the messenger, just as John the Baptist was the messenger who foretold and prepared the way for the coming of the Messiah.
-Jesus Christ did not send himself, as some teach; he was sent by God the Father to bring his message to humanity:
+The good news that Jesus Christ proclaimed was not his message, he was the messenger just as John the Baptist was the messenger who foretold and prepared the way for the coming of the Messiah.
+Jesus Christ did not send himself, which some teach; he was sent by God the Father to bring his message to humanity:

 "The word which you hear is not mine, but the Father's which sent me" (Jn.14:24 Para.).
 See also Jn.1:1-15; Rom.1:1-3; 2.Cor.4:4-6.

 "That all men should honor the Son, even as they honor the Father.
 He that honors not the Son honors not the Father which has sent him" (Jn.5:23 KJV).

 "I can of my own self do nothing: as I hear, I judge: and my judgment is just; because I seek not my own will, but the will of the Father which has sent me" (Jn.5:30 KJV).
 See also verses 36-38.

 "I am come in my Father's name, and you receive me not: if another shall come in his own name, him you will receive" (Jn.5:43 KJV).
 See also Jn.5:30-37; 6:44;57.

 Clearly, the good news message that Jesus brought is from God the Father who is the Sovereign of all that exists.

 The apostle Paul also said that the good news message that he preached as a servant of Jesus Christ was not his message, but was a message sent from God the Father (2.Thes.1:1-12):